Do you remember the first novel you ever read, and the impact it had on you?

 My favorite hobby right now is cave diving.
 Strap on some scuba gear and go swimming through a hole in the ground.
 There’s nothing quite like it.
 Unfortunately, there are no good caves in Ohio, so I don’t get to go as often as I would like.

 What I can do in Ohio is fly.
-I’ve been a pilot for over twenty years, a flight instructor for ten.
+I’ve been a pilot for almost twenty-five years, and a flight instructor for fifteen.
 It’s not as relaxing as diving in a cave, but it has its own therapeutic effects.

 What’s your advice for aspiring writers?